brianguenter/OpticSim.jl/README.md

 A large variety of surface types are supported, and these can be composed into complex 3D objects through the use of constructive solid geometry (CSG).
 A substantial catalog of optical materials is provided through the GlassCat submodule.

-This software provides extensive control over the modelling, simulation, and visualization of optical systems.

-OpticSim.jl is a [Julia](https://julialang.org/) package for geometric optics (ray tracing) simulation and optimization of complex optical systems.
-It was originally developed by the Microsoft Research Interactive Media Group and the Microsoft Hardware Architecture Incubation Team (HART).
-Microsoft no longer supports the package; this is now the official repository.

-It is designed to allow optical engineers to create optical systems procedurally and then to simulate and optimize them.
-It is primarily intended for complex optical systems that are difficult to create interactively but easy to create procedurally.
-Unlike Zemax, Code V, or other interactive optical design systems OpticSim.jl has limited support for interactivity.

-A large variety of surface types are supported, and these can be composed into complex 3D objects through the use of constructive solid geometry (CSG).
-A substantial catalog of optical materials is provided through the GlassCat submodule.

 # Installation

 Before you can use the software you will need to download glass files.
 See the documentation for detailed information about how to do this.